 Example: You can access row element controls and set all columns within this row to be equal height or control gap between columns.
 At the same time, you can access column controls to interact with the exact column and it will not affect other columns within the same row.

 You can control the number of columns within a row by editing Row Layout of a particular row.

-To edit Row Layout:
+To edit the Row Layout:

-- Navigate to the Row Layout section;
+- Find the Row Layout section;

 - Select values from the predefined option or enter custom values.

 Row Layout option allows the following values to be added: